 This is a program of study for candidates who wish to seek dual certification in Adolescence Education and Students with Disabilities Grade 7-12 Generalist.
-Teaching areas open to students at Utica College are English, mathematics, biology, chemistry, physics, economics, history, government and politics, sociology/anthropology.
+Teaching areas open to students at Utica College are English, mathematics, biology, chemistry, physics, economics, history, and sociology/anthropology.

 In addition to the requirements of the Adolescence Education and Students with Disabilities Grade 7-12 Generalist Program listed below, students must fulfill the following requirements:

-- Major in English, Mathematics, Biology, Chemistry, Physics Economics, History, Government, and Politics, or Sociology and Anthropology - Six (6) credit hours of study at the 100 level or above in each of the following is required: English, History, Mathematics, Sciences.
+- Major in English, Mathematics, Biology, Chemistry, Physics Economics, History, or Sociology and Anthropology - Six (6) credit hours of study at the 100 level or above in each of the following is required: English, History, Mathematics, Sciences.
 Courses must have been completed within the last six years or may be taken in conjunction with the required courses shown below.
-Courses must show with a grade of C or above, may be taken at the graduate and/or undergraduate level, and must be approved by the department. - Six (6) credit hours or the equivalent of study in a language other than English - Three (3) credit hours in the fine arts - Students seeking social studies certification must take both ECN 141 Principles of Macroeconomics (3) and GOV 101 - Introduction to Politics and American Government (3) or the equivalent and a minimum of twenty-one (21) credit hours in history.
+Courses must show with a grade of C or above, may be taken at the graduate and/or undergraduate level, and must be approved by the department. - Six (6) credit hours or the equivalent of study in a language other than English - Three (3) credit hours in the fine arts - Students seeking social studies certification must take both ECN 141 Principles of Macroeconomics (3) and POL 101 - Introduction to Politics and American Government (3) or the equivalent and a minimum of twenty-one (21) credit hours in history.

-- EDU 111 Introduction to Teaching (1) - EDU 201 Applied Educational Psychology (3) - EDU 215 Diversity, Disabilities, and Success (3) - EDU 301 Foundations of Literacy (3) - EDU 303 Literacy and Comprehension: Middle-Adolescence (3) - EDU 305 Foundations of Special Education (3) - EDU 312 Practical Teaching Methodologies (3) - EDU 321 Foundations of American Education (3) - EDU 325 Assessment of Children and Youth with Special Needs (3) - EDU 327 Adolescence Special Education Methods (3) - EDU 328 Methods and Curriculum for Students with Complex Support Needs (3) - EDU 333 Adolescent English/Language Arts Methods (3)
+- EDU 111 Introduction to Teaching (1) - EDU 201 Applied Educational Psychology (3) - EDU 215 Diversity, Disabilities, and Success (3) - EDU 301 Foundations of Literacy (3) - EDU 303 Literacy and Comprehension: Middle-Adolescence (3) - EDU 305 Foundations of Special Education (3) - EDU 312 Practical Teaching Methodologies (3) - EDU 321 Foundations of American Education (3) - EDU 325 Assessment of Children and Youth with Special Needs (3) - EDU 327 Adolescence Special Education Methods (3)

+- EDU 328 Methods and Curriculum for Students with Complex Support Needs (3)

+- EDU 333 Adolescent English/Language Arts Methods (3)

+or

-• EDU 334 - Adolescent Social Studies Methods (3)
+- EDU 334 Adolescent Social Studies Methods (3)

-• EDU 335 - Adolescent Mathematics Methods (3)
+- EDU 335 Adolescent Mathematics Methods (3)

-- EDU 337 Adolescent Science Methods (3) - PSY 322 Adolescence (3)
+- EDU 337 Adolescent Science Methods (3)

+- PSY 322 Adolescence (3)